Pagamaa/EthToken/README.md

    - Visit [Remix IDE](https://remix.ethereum.org/).

 2. **Create a New File**:
-   - Click on the "+" button in the file explorer and create a new file named `MyToken.sol`.
+   - Click on the "+" button in the file explorer and create a new file named `EthToken.sol`.

 3. **Paste the Smart Contract Code**:
-   - Copy the code provided in this repository and paste it into the `MyToken.sol` file.
+   - Copy the code provided in this repository and paste it into the `EthToken.sol` file.
    - run the code
 4. **Compile the Smart Contract**:
    - Go to the "Solidity Compiler" tab in Remix.